brendanzab/language-garden/compile-fofl/README.md

   - [ ] Apply optimisations with [wasm-opt](https://github.com/WebAssembly/binaryen)
   - [ ] Validate WAT against an existing WASM toolchain
 - [ ] Compile to LLVM
-- [ ] Test that each IL evaluates to the same result
+- [ ] Test that each translation preserves the semantics

 CLI Entrypoints: